corewar/corewar.io/docs/redcode/execution.md

 Finally, the current warrior's active process is moved to the next process in the warrior's process list and the game's active warrior is moved to the next warrior in the game's list of active warriors.

-## Examples
+## Example

 Understanding how instructions are evaluated and executed is vitally important to writing correctly functioning warriors, unfortunately it is also something which can be very difficult for beginners to understand.
-Here are a few examples to aid understanding.
+Here is an example to aid understanding.

 ### The executing instruction is modified during evaluation of addressing modes